 Causes Of Low Blood Pressure

 There are many causes of low blood pressure.
 Some are minor which only cause low blood pressure without any other symptoms.
-More severe causes of low blood pressure can lead to emergencies like tissue damage, shock or even death (resource).
+More severe causes of low blood pressure can lead to emergencies like tissue damage, shock or even death (r).

 Prolonged bed rest: Your blood circulation decreases because of lack of movement.

 Decrease in blood volume: A loss of blood volume can cause your blood pressure to drop.
 The loss in volume can happen due to trauma, internal bleeding or dehydration.

 Certain medications: The following drugs may cause low blood pressure:

 - Some heart and high blood pressure medications like beta-blockers and diuretics.

 - Drugs for Parkinson’s disease.

 - Erectile dysfunction drugs like Viagra.